EllieAtWHL/myPortfolioWebsite/readme.md

 ### Improvement List

 - Make more mobile-friendly
-- Add ability to undo card selection
-- Add stats (and allow you to reset them?)
 - Include a way of teaching new players how to play
 - Option to restart (with same starting cards)
 - Multi-player support